 Faculty & Staff

-Some of the addiction research Dr. Lister has led has been published in The American Journal of Drug and Alcohol Abuse, Substance Abuse, Addictive Behaviors, Journal of Substance Abuse Treatment, Journal of Gambling Studies, and Canadian Journal of Psychiatry.
-His scholarship has been translated to news media (NPR, CNBC), academic newsletters (ATTC Messenger), and in community settings.
-Dr. Lister is involved with research projects supported by SAMHSA, state health department, the U.S. Fulbright Program, and university funds.
-His research has earned awards from the National Institute on Drug Abuse and the College on Problems of Drug Dependence.
-Dr. Lister teaches practice courses on addiction and health, acts as a mentor to student researchers, delivers clinical trainings, and provides service for national, community, and university groups.
+Some of the research led by Dr. Lister has been published in The American Journal of Drug and Alcohol Abuse, Addictive Behaviors, Journal of Substance Abuse Treatment, Substance Abuse, Journal of Health Care for the Poor and Underserved, Journal of Gambling Studies, and Canadian Journal of Psychiatry.
+His scholarship has been translated through SAMHSA publications, NPR and media interviews, and community-engaged talks.
+Dr. Lister’s scholarship has earned awards and fellowships from NIDA and the Fulbright Program, and he has experience leading addiction and minority health projects supported by SAMHSA, Department of Health and Human Services, and university pilot funds.
+Dr. Lister teaches and leads practice courses in the Addiction Counselor Training (ACT) Certificate program, is a mentor to student researchers, and provides national, community, and university service.

 - HBSE: Understanding Addictive Behaviors (19:910:514)